-Check out the new books we added to our collection in April.
+Check out the new books we’ve added to our collection since March.
 Here are just a few of the new titles:

 books